Review Analysis Conclusion

 Understanding Nitro Percentages and Oil Content

 Oil content matters just as much as nitro percentage.
-Most blends list total oil content somewhere between 8% and 12%, and the type of oil—synthetic, castor, or a blend of the two—affects lubrication under stress.
+Most blends list total oil content between 8% and 12%, and the type of oil—synthetic, castor, or a blend of the two—affects lubrication under stress.
 Castor oil provides excellent boundary lubrication when temperatures spike, while synthetic oil leaves fewer deposits and keeps the engine cleaner over time.
 If you run high-RPM racing setups, a fuel with a synthetic-castor mix can offer the best of both worlds.
 Always check your engine manufacturer’s recommendations before switching nitro or oil percentages, because some powerplants are factory-tuned for a specific blend.

 Sizing and Capacity Considerations